For those who like to know

 I was born in 1964, in California, and I’m a U.S. citizen.
 My immediate family is pretty old; my parents were born in 1926 and 1931, and my stepdad was born in 1918.
 I have a lot of siblings, step-siblings, and sort-of siblings, most of whom are old enough to be the parents of my friends.

 I am a professional academic, specifically evolutionary biology, with a Master’s and Ph.D. in Zoology.
-I did my undergrad at the University of Chicago (Biological Sciences, class of 1987) and my grad work at the University of Florida, and now, I’m a professor in the Chicago area, at DePaul University.
-I’ve always considered science to be a subset of the liberal arts and that influences my research and teaching.
+I did my undergrad at the University of Chicago (Biological Sciences, class of 1987) and my grad work at the University of Florida, and from 2000-2014, a professor in the Chicago area, at DePaul University.
+I’ve always considered science to be a subset of the liberal arts and that greatly influenced my research and teaching.

 I’m married and have three kids: boy-girl twins born September 2007 and a boy born in March 2009.
 My wife is native Swedish and we travel to northern Europe pretty often, to Sweden of course and as often as I can to my favorite city, Berlin.